kssgarcia/Blog/kssgarciablog/content/posts/BESO.en.md

 math: true
 ---

-In this post I will be present a python code for ESO optimization method.
+In this post I will be present a python code for BESO optimization method.

 ### Problem statement